Heres A Important Intro To Blues Harmonica

 Harmonicas were invented in Germany in the 1800s and were at the time were basically used to play the “oom-pa-pa” or classical music or folk tunes of the time and of that area.
 The major diatonic harmonicas really haven’t changed their tuning very much since that time.

 That doesn’t mean that you have to play folk, classical, or oom-pa-pa music on the diatonic harmonica, it just means that you have to play in a different style, and with a few different techniques, in order to get the blues harmonica sound.
+It contains lots of bending of note just like on the blues guitar as well as slurring notes and pentatonic scales which are present in all blues music.

-The first that has to be done in order to be able to play in the blues harmonica style and get the blues harmonica sound is to no longer play using the built-in blow-oriented tuning of the diatonic harmonica.
+The first that has to be done in order to be able to play in the blues harmonica style and get the blues sound is to no longer play using the built-in blow-oriented tuning of the diatonic harmonica.

 Instead, what you do is play in what’s called second position or “crossharp”.